 Are you planning on making your visit to your first Cow Parade?
 If so, are you ready to expect the unexpected?
 When it comes to the CowParade, no matter how many you attend, there will never be the same cow.
 In fact, all cows are created unequal with various designs.
 In this guide, we will discuss what to expect and how you can prepare for your first Cow Parade.

 Here’s what to expect when you visit your first CowParade.

 First, what is the CowParade?

 The CowParade is the largest and by far, most successful public art event in the world.
 The event has been held in nearly 80 cities across the globe that range from Chicago to Cartagena.
 In fact, it has also been estimated to have more than 250 million visitors to have seen at least one of the famous art cows.

 CowParade welcomes artists of all ages and talents in the host city and region to join and create one-of-a-kind pieces.
 With painters, sculptures, and architects, creative artists are welcome to submit their designs in the selection process.
 While the sculptures remain the same, each artist is challenged by past events and encouraged to take inspiration on the major influences of the culture and history of their city.

 While the cows can be seen in three positions including the standing, grazing, and reclining; the standard cow reached an average of 90 inches in length and 45 inches in width.
 This allows the artists to make special details in their design without feeling cramped up in their space.

 See High-Selling Cows

 Back in 2003, the highest selling cow was Wage Moo from Dublin.
 This top-selling cow was sold for $146,000 and was considered well worth the price.
 The cow was designed with a beautiful mosaic of Waterford Crystal.
 The infamous designer was world renowned, John Rocha.

 What are your thoughts on the world’s largest public art exhibit?
 Are you planning to join?
-Comment below and share your thoughts with us!
+Check out our homepage for more info!